-I especially hate his new book Dig Your Well Before You’re Thirsty (the only networking book you’ll ever need).
+I especially hate his book, Dig Your Well Before You’re Thirsty (the only networking book you’ll ever need).
 It’s by far the best he’s written.

 In case you live under a business rock, Harvey Mackay is the CEO (and owner) of Mackay Envelope Corporation in Minneapolis, and author of the New York Times #1 best seller, Swim with the Sharks without Being Eaten Alive.
 A book that sold millions (including the three copies I bought), and catapulted the genius marketeer to the top of the visibility pole around the world.

 How did he do that?
 Easy.
-He’s the best valuegiving (the highest form of selfpromotion) human being on the planet.
-So it’s only natural that his new book is about the subject he is the master of Networking.
+He’s the best value-giving (the highest form of self-promotion) human being on the planet.
+So it’s only natural that this book is about the subject he is the master of – Networking.

-I had a 12 noon phone interview with Harvey last week.
+I had a 12 noon phone interview with Harvey.
 I dialed the number at 11:59.
-He picked up the phone and said, “is this Jeffrey?”
+He picked up the phone and said, “Is this Jeffrey?”
 Flattery and surprise will get you everywhere.

 2. If everyone in your network is the same as you, it’s not a network, it’s an anthill.